nickludlam/EnfusionMapMaker/README.md

 py Scripts\crop_screenshots.py "C:\Users\<YOUR USERNAME>\Documents\My Games\ArmaReforgerWorkbench\profile\<YOUR MAP NAME>" Web\<YOUR MAP NAME>\LODS
 py Scripts\create_zoom_levels.py Web\<YOUR MAP NAME>\LODS
 ```

+It's recommended to capture a small area of the map first.
+For example, coordinates `1000,1000` to `2000,2000` and then run the scripts on that area to ensure everything is working correctly.
+Once you have a good set of tiles, you can then run the scripts on the full map.

 ## Extracting the location information